 Microsoft releases the 64-bit Edition of the Windows XP operating system.
 Visit the official Windows XP website.

-Wikipedia hist 10 million articles
+Wikipedia announced they have exceeded 10 million articles

-Blockbuster announces streaming to TiVO systems
+Blockbuster announces they will be bringing their streaming service to TiVO systems

 Java founder James Gosling joins Google